yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Power_Management/pm_sw_arch.rst

 #.
 Further it stops tick timer, disables interrupts that are not needed, and suspends local drivers.
    After the above steps it sends TISCI To DM for Suspend Finish and enters WFI.

 #.
-The DM (Device Manager) is the final entity in this entire Deep Sleep sequence.
+The DM (Device Manager) is the final entity in this entire DeepSleep sequence.
 It does the following:

    a.
 Saves own context to DDR
    b.
 Disables Security IP LPSCs, such as LPSC_SAUL.